stefansedich/datadog-operator/README.md

 ## Under development

-This is all currently just a POC too see what is possible and is under rapid hacking, don't go using it in production!
+This is all currently just a POC to see what is possible and is under rapid hacking, don't go using it in production!

 ## Supported